Airport Impact Overlay District Update

 - View all updates on the Airport Impact Overlay District

-- View the video of the Board of Supervisors March 1, 2022, discussion of the Resolution of Intent to Amend the Zoning Ordinance.
+- View the video of the Board of Supervisors March 1, 2022, discussion of the Resolution of Intent to Amend the Zoning Ordinance and view the staff report (PDF) and the staff presentation (PDF)prepared for the March 1, 2022, meeting.

 - View video of the December 21, 2021, public information meeting.